 This strategy allows you to sell products directly through the Instagram platform.

-The reason why I love this feature so much is because it increases the chances of getting your current and prospective customers to buy something.
+The reason why we love this feature so much is because it increases the chances of getting your current and prospective customers to buy something.
 Here’s why.

 Right now, you’re relying on consumers navigating to your website to buy your products.